The Best Restaurants In River North

 Sushi-san in River North has wooden tables, loud rap music, and the menu is a mix of sushi and Japanese small plates.
 Sure, this place has a poop emoji instead of a bathroom sign, but the food here is no joke—it’s really really good.
 Sushi-san is also both reasonably affordable for the neighborhood, and a fun spot for a group dinner.
 Order a “San-set” (an assortment of sushi), and make sure you get the Japanese pancakes for dessert.

 As you might suspect, RPM Italian is the sister restaurant to RPM Steak, and everything we said about its steakhouse sibling holds true for their Italian restaurant, too.
-It’s the opposite of laid-back, but it’s a fantastic choice if you’re craving delicious pastas and don’t mind seeing and/or being seen.
+It’s the opposite of laid-back, but it’s a fantastic choice if you’re craving delicious pastas and don’t mind tourists and seeing and/or being seen.
 The bucatini here is some of the best in Chicago.

 Ema is a Mediterranean small plates restaurant, and all the dishes are designed for sharing.
 You can keep it simple with basics like hummus and kefta, or order some of the more interesting dishes like the farro "risotto" with sweet corn.
 Whatever you do, make sure you order extra housemade pita—it’s excellent.
 Also good to know?
 There are plenty of round tables that can easily seat mid-sized groups, and they have a nice sidewalk patio, too.